AtulRajput01/Automated-CI-CD-Pipeline-for-nginx-Web-Application-using-AWS-Docker-and-Jenkins-on-kubernetes/README.md

 ## Getting Started

 To get started with this project, you can follow the steps outlined in the Getting Started Guide.

+# Architecture Overview

+The architecture of the project consists of the following components:

+.
+Web Application: A simple nginx web application that serves a static HTML page.
+.
+Docker: A Dockerfile that defines the containerization of the web application.
+.
+Amazon ECR: A container registry to store the Docker images.
+.
+Kubernetes: A Kubernetes cluster to manage the deployment and scaling of the application.
+.
+Jenkins: A Jenkins instance to build and deploy the Docker images and run automated tests.